GeopaymeEE/JavaBitcoin/README.md

   - Create the executable: mvn clean install
   - [Optional] Create the documentation: mvn javadoc:javadoc
-  - [Optional] Copy target/JavaBitcoin-v.r.jar to wherever you want to store the executable.
+  - [Optional] Copy target/JavaBitcoin-v.r.jar and target/lib/* to wherever you want to store the executable.
   - Create a shortcut to start JavaBitcoin using java.exe for a command window or javaw.exe for GUI only.